jaredsparta/Terraform-1/README.md

 }
 ```

-- Modules can also output variables for child processes to use.
+- Modules can also output variables for parent modules to use.
 These are defined in `outputs.tf`.
-To call these variables within a child, use the `module.<identifier>.<name>`
+To call outputs from child modules, use the `module.<identifier>.<name>`

 - For example, suppose we have the following outputs file:
 ```tf